-Several days ago I was out to dinner for a buddy’s birthday, and ended up getting into a pretty vile argument with a good friend about the “medical potential” of CBD.
-It was all pretty cliche; I went on and on and on about CBD as the “miracle drug”, about how it manipulates receptors in our central nervous system, about how much safer it is than prescription meds, and yada yada yada – rattling off statistics like that bossman down in Miami who p’wned the Fox News reporter on Hurricane Irma.
+Several days ago I was out to dinner for a buddy’s birthday and ended up getting into a pretty vile argument with a good friend about the “medical potential” of CBD.
+It was all pretty cliche; I went on and on and on about how manipulates receptors in our central nervous system, about how much safer it is than prescription meds, and on and on.

-Anyway, the interesting part of the whole deal was that there was a physician there at the same table who ended up offering his two cents on the debate.
-While he said he does not specifically recommend CBD to his patients (more on that later), he did offer some fascinating insight from the medical/professional side of things, and in fact had some specific things to say in particular about CBD oil for migraines.
+Turns out, there at the same table who ended up offering his two cents on the subject.
+While he said he does not specifically recommend CBD to his patients (more on that later), he did offer some fascinating insight from the medical/professional side of things.
+As a matter of fact, he had some specific things to say in particular about CBD oil for migraines.
 So for all of you migraine sufferers out there (and the National Institute of Health estimates there’s about 36 million of you), you might want to tune in to this one.

 Conventional Migraine Treatments and Their Side Effects

-Before we get straight into talking about CBD oil for migraines, though, let’s take a look at the most popular over the counter and prescription medication treatments, and the dizzying (no pun intended) array of side effects that potentially come with them.
+Before we get into talking about CBD oil for migraines, let’s take a look at the most popular over the counter and prescription medication treatments, and their potential side effects.

-The doctor I talked to said that generally his first recommendation for migraine sufferers is that they try a simple over the counter combination analgesic like Excedrin; a mixture of acetaminophen, aspirin, and caffeine.
-Though these are relatively safe if taken sporadically, they do pose significant risk of ulcers, kidney damage, and even stroke and heart attack for people who rely on them day in, day out.
+The doctor I talked to said that generally, his first recommendation for migraine sufferers is that they try a simple over the counter combination analgesic like Excedrin.
+Which is basically a mixture of acetaminophen, aspirin, and caffeine.
+Though these are relatively safe if taken sporadically, they do pose significant risk of ulcers, kidney damage, and even stroke and heart attack for people who rely on them chronically.

-In more severe/chronic cases of migraine, triptans like Imitrex or Treximet are commonly prescribed.
-These drugs work by increasing serotonin levels and constricting blood vessels in the brain – while effective, they’re very prone to onset dizziness, nausea, extreme drowsiness, and/or tightness in the chest.
+In more severe or chronic cases of migraine, a class of drugs called triptans like Imitrex or Treximet is commonly prescribed.
+These drugs work by increasing serotonin levels and constricting blood vessels in the brain.
+And while they’re effective, they’re very prone to cause dizziness, nausea, extreme drowsiness, and/or tightness in the chest.

-Ergotamines and mild opioids like morphine and Oxycontin are also common prescriptions for acute migraine sufferers, though the side effects of these drugs are truly devastating; opioid overdose deaths have quadrupled since 1999, and ergotamines like Migranal and Ergomar have been well-documented to promote heart attack, stroke, birth defects in pregnant women, and even toxicosis if taken along with antibiotics or antifungal medications.
+Another class of migraine medications called ergotamines and mild opioids like morphine and Oxycontin are also common prescriptions for acute migraine sufferers, though the side effects of these drugs are truly devastating.
+Opioid overdose deaths have quadrupled since 1999, and ergotamines like Migranal and Ergomar have been well-documented to promote heart attack, stroke, birth defects in pregnant women, and even toxicosis if taken along with antibiotics or antifungal medications.

 CBD for Migraines: What is CBD?

-For the uninitiated, CBD (cannabidiol) is the non-psychoactive component of cannabis; unlike THC, it doesn’t get you high.
-Rather, it works by interacting with an endogenous (naturally-occurring inside the body) network of cannabinoid receptors, specifically G-protein coupled CB-1 and CB-2 receptors in the central nervous system.
+For the uninitiated, CBD (cannabidiol) is the non-psychoactive component of cannabis.
+This means that unlike THC, it doesn’t get you high.
+Rather, it works by interacting with an endogenous (naturally-occurring inside the body) network of cannabinoid receptors, specifically, G-protein coupled CB-1 and CB-2 receptors in the central nervous system.
 Under normal circumstances, these receptors interact with naturally-occurring endocannabinoids and influence such factors as – among other things – pain sensation, appetite, memory, and immune response.

 If there is a deficiency or lack of naturally-occurring endocannabinoids in the body, the CB-1 and CB-2 receptors will have nothing to bind to, and therefore will not be able to carry out the chemical pathways required for healthy, normative functioning.